Eugène Grasset: Biography

 With the growing popularity of French posters in the United States, Grasset was soon contacted by several American companies.
 In the 1880s, he did his first American commission and more success led to his cover design for the 1892 Christmas issue of Harper's Magazine.
-In 1894 Grasset created "The Wooly Horse" and "The Sun of Austerlitz" for The Century Magazine to help advertise their serialized story on the life of Napoleon Bonaparte.
+In 1894 he created "The Wooly Horse" and "The Sun of Austerlitz" for The Century Magazine to help advertise their serialized story on the life of Napoleon Bonaparte.
 The "Wooly Horse" image proved so popular that Louis Comfort Tiffany recreated it in stained glass.
 Grasset's work for U.S. institutions helped pave the way for Art Nouveau to dominate American art.

 Grasset taught design at the École Guérin from 1890 to 1903, at the École d’Art graphique in the rue Madame from 1903 to 1904, at the Académie de la Grande Chaumière from 1904 to 1913, and at the École Estienne in Paris.
 Grasset had freely adapted the alphabet of Nicolas Jenson (1471) with the intention of using it to print a book on his own method for ornamental composition, inspired by the courses he gave to the Guérin school.
-Georges Peignot acquired Grasset's alphabet and obtained an official patent 7 October 1897 for the typeface under the name, "Grasset".
+Georges Peignot acquired Grasset's alphabet and obtained an official patent on 7 October 1897 for the typeface under the name, "Grasset".
 He then gave Henri Parmentier, the workshop's punchcutter, the mission to engrave it.